garbados/games/a_dragon_appears.md

 A dragon appears.
 Or maybe you're a glass of water.
 Or maybe you and a few friends are getting tipsy at the bar.
 Oh wait that's really happening.

 It's a simple game, really.
 You could play it in your basement (as is traditional), in the bar (as is drunken), on the go (as the creators did), or in a car's back seat (as the creators' girlfriends disapproved of thoroughly).
 Play it wherever.
-It's about having a good time, about being silly and creative and sharing a narrative experience.
+It's about having a good time, about being silly and creative, and sharing a narrative experience.
 Whoa, that sounded heavy.
 Roll to see if it makes sense.

 ## Gameplay